MINISTRY HISTORY, The Clergy Family Information Center

 Under the visionary and challenging leadership of Bishop Frank Madison Reid, III, the CFIC continues to make technological advances in its email posting procedures and adding more "eye appeal" to the communications, using graphics and borders.
 In February 2017, we began posting (1) photo with each congratulatory announcement and statements of gratitude from clergy families can now be posted each week on Thursday, for those who wish to express gratitude to the Connectional AME Church family for kindnesses shown during their season of bereavement.

 At the 2016 Winter Meeting of the Council of Bishops and General Board Meeting an Electronic Protocol was approve; the CFIC per The Doctrine and Discipline of the African Methodist Episcopal Church 2012, posting regulations were re-defined as “emailing bereavement related notifications and congratulatory announcements.”

-In April of 2017, the Editor of the Christian Recorder began placing the bereavement notices and congratulatory announcements in the Christian Recorder, giving the ministry information, a wider readership.
+BROADEN READERSHIP: In March of 2017, the Editor of the Christian Recorder, Mr. John Thomas, III, began including the notifications of bereavement and congratulatory announcements in the AME Church Christian Recorder, giving the ministry information posted a wider readership internationally.